Cabinets, Countertops and Flooring for Your Home or Office

 Serving Northeast Connecticut860-450-8442

 Welcome to the task of buying cabinets; we know that it can be overwhelming with the choices available in the market today.
-At Design Center East, we will help you make the proper cabinet selection for your project.
+At Design Center East LLC, we will help you make the proper cabinet selection for your project.

-Buying cabinets is like buying a car, you may have a look in mind for the exterior or even a make, but do not know all of the particulars.
-It is these particulars that make up the quality and price differences from one manufacturer to the other.
+like buying a car, you may have a look in mind for the exterior or even a make, but do not know all of the particulars.
+These are the particulars that make up the quality and price differences from one manufacturer to the other.

 We feel that it is our job to give you the information you need to make the proper selection.
 We know the pros and cons of each of our lines, and give you honest factual information.